Slaggyford

-Slaggyford is a village in Northumberland, England about 5 mi north of Alston, Cumbria.
+Slaggyford is a village in the civil parish of Knaresdale with Kirkhaugh, in Northumberland, England about 5 mi north of Alston, Cumbria.

-It is set in South Tyne valley (often called the Tyne Gap).
+It is set in the South Tyne valley (often called the Tyne Gap).
 Hadrian's Wall lies to the north of the Tyne Gap.
 The South Tyne Valley falls within the North Pennines Area of Outstanding Natural Beauty (AONB), the second largest of the 40 AONBs in England and Wales.
 Slaggyford takes its name from the Old English for ‘muddy, dirty ford’, which may originate from quickly moving river water stirring up the river bed at the bottom of a short steep hill, as the river drops from 1,000 ft to 700 ft from Alston to Slaggyford.

 The Pennine Way runs through the village on its way northwards from Alston to Greenhead.

 The Maiden Way Roman road passes through Slaggyford, with the A689 road following the line of the Roman road for a few hundred yards on the way south out of the village.

 Governance

 Slaggyford is in the parliamentary constituency of Hexham.
-Guy Opperman of the Conservative Party is the Member of Parliament.
+Joe Morris of the Labour Party is the Member of Parliament.

 Up until Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority, with Slaggyford lying in the South Tynedale Division.
 Prior to the 2009 structural changes to local government in England it was part of Tynedale district.
-The village is within the civil parish of Knaresdale with Kirkhaugh, from the parish's formation on 1 April 1955 to 3 August 1967 it was called "Slaggyford".
+The village is within the civil parish of "Knaresdale with Kirkhaugh", from the parish's formation on 1 April 1955 to 3 August 1967 it was called "Slaggyford".